Architected Flexible Syntactic Foams: Additive Manufacturing and Reinforcing Particle driven Matrix Segregation: Demonstration - Compression Response of Architected Syntactic Foams

 \section{Demonstration - Compression Response of Architected Syntactic Foams}

-To demonstrate hierarchy at the macro-scale, we manufactured architected syntactic foams with the dimensions of 25mm x 25mm x 25mm.
-We chose three architectures, namely: i) gyroid, ii) diamond, and iii) conical as shown in Fig. \ref{img:ArchSF}.
-We calculated the effective strain and effective stress by using the dimensions as mentioned above.
+To demonstrate hierarchy at the macroscale, we manufactured architected syntactic foams with dimensions of 25mm x 25mm x 25mm.
+We chose three architectures, namely: i) gyroid, ii) diamond, and iii) conical as shown in \textbf{Figure} \ref{img:ArchSF}.
+We calculated the effective strain and effective stress by using the dimensions mentioned above.
 These effective properties represent the response of the overall architected structures and not of the local struts.
-Representative stress-strain compressive responses of all architected syntactic foams - gyroid, diamond, and conical - are summarized in Tables \ref{tab:stiffarch} and \ref{tab:strgarch}.
-Observably, the gyroid and diamond architectures exhibited bending-dominated stress-strain behavior \cite{Maskery2018,Khaderi2014}, whereas, the conical architecture displayed a buckling dominated (stretching-dominated) behavior \cite{Maskery2018}.
+Representative stress-strain compressive responses of all architected syntactic foams - gyroid, diamond, and conical - are summarized in \textbf{Table} \ref{tab:stiffarch} and \textbf{Table} \ref{tab:strgarch}.
+Observably, the gyroid and diamond architectures exhibited bending-dominated stress-strain behavior \cite{Maskery2018,Khaderi2014}, whereas the conical architecture displayed buckling-dominated (stretching-dominated) behavior \cite{Maskery2018}.

-We can observe from Table \ref{tab:stiffarch} that after incorporating GMBs into bending-dominated architectural designs, the stiffness increased with an increase in GMB volume fraction from 0\% to 40\%.
-This is attributed to an expected increase in the bending stiffness of the struts due to the addition of GMBs, which consequently increased the stiffness of the diamond and gyroid foams.
-Furthermore, we also noticed that the stiffness increased for the buckling-dominated architected foam with the addition of GMBs.
-From Table \ref{tab:strgarch}, we observed a decrease in strength of the bending-dominated architected foams, whereas, it increased for buckling-dominated architecture.
-The decrease in the bending-dominated architectures is attibuted to the crushing of GMBs with lower crushing strength after the struts compress against each other.
-However, considering the weight reduction associated with the addition of GMBs, the GMB reinforced gyroid and diamond foams showed strength that was comparable to pure TPU foam.
-On the contrary, the compressive strength increased as the GMB volume percentage increased in the case of the conical foams.
-This is because the strength value for buckling-dominated structures depends on the struts' stiffness \cite{ashby1983}.
+We can observe from Table \ref{tab:stiffarch} that after incorporating GMBs into the architected designs, the stiffness increased with an increase in GMB volume fraction from 0\% to 40\% due to an expected increase in the stiffness of the struts due to the addition of GMBs.
+The weight normalized change increases further due to weight reduction by incorporating hollow GMBs.
+From Table \ref{tab:strgarch}, we see a decrease in the strength of the bending-dominated architected foams, whereas, an increase in the buckling-dominated architecture.
+This difference is due to the underlying mechanism of bending-dominated versus buckling-dominated compressive strengths.
+In bending-dominated architectures, compressive strength is dictated by the crushing of the GMBs (with low crushing strengths) due to the compression of the struts against each other.
+However, in buckling-dominated architectures, compressive strength is dictated by the critical buckling load of the struts which increased due to an increase in the stiffness with the addition of GMBs. \cite{ashby1983}.